WestJet Encore

-WestJet Encore is a Canadian regional airline headquartered in Calgary, Alberta that operates feeder flights for WestJet, owned by the same parent company WestJet Airlines, Ltd. In response to internal market studies about future growth limitations by WestJet Airlines operating only Boeing 737 aircraft, WestJet Encore was formed in 2013 to allow increased frequency of flights by using smaller aircraft, as well as to expand service to routes with less traffic.
+WestJet Encore is a Canadian regional airline headquartered in Calgary, Alberta that operates feeder flights for WestJet, owned by the same parent company WestJet Airlines, Ltd.

+WestJet Encore was formed in 2013 to allow the increased frequency of flights using smaller aircraft and to expand service to routes with less traffic, following internal market studies about future growth limitations by WestJet Airlines operating only Boeing 737 aircraft.
+Originally launching as a feeder airline for the mainline WestJet network out of WestJet hubs in Calgary and Toronto (and providing other regional and commuter flights, e.g. Halifax to Sydney, NS or Edmonton to Kelowna), the airline was refocused on Western Canada in 2021, with all service east of Thunder Bay cancelled.

-The airline operates a fleet of turboprop aircraft: the De Havilland Canada Dash 8.
-They operate 47 Q400NextGen aircraft, a variant of the original De Havilland Canada Dash 8.
-WestJet Encore is the fourth largest operator of the Q400 series.
-Pilot bases are in Calgary and Toronto, where many WestJet Encore flights operate.
-Air service originally started in Western Canada, but routes in the eastern half of the country were added later.
+The airline operates a fleet of 41 De Havilland Canada Dash 8 Q400 NextGen turboprop aircraft.
+WestJet Encore is the largest operator of the Q400 in the world, after the bankruptcy of Flybe and the retirement of the type by Horizon Air.

-The airline was initially staffed with non-union employees but the pilots and cabin crew have since unionized.
+The airline was initially staffed with non-union employees, but the pilots and cabin crew have since unionized.
+Crew bases are maintained in Calgary and Toronto, with all Toronto-based crew members requiring deadheading to access the route network out west.
 WestJet Encore participates in the WestJet Rewards, a revenue-based frequent flyer program that offers flight discount rewards.

 History

 Market conditions leading to formation (2005–2013)

-Prior to the formation of WestJet Encore, WestJet Airlines, Inc. internal studies concluded in 2005, when the company had 50 Boeing 737 aircraft, that WestJet would saturate the Canadian commercial airline market when it reached a 90–100 Boeing 737 aircraft fleet.
-WestJet Airlines had become the second largest airline in Canada in 2002.
+Prior to the formation of WestJet Encore, WestJet internal studies concluded in 2005, when the company had 50 Boeing 737 aircraft, that WestJet would saturate the Canadian commercial airline market when it reached a 90–100 Boeing 737 aircraft fleet.
+WestJet Airlines became the second-largest airline in Canada in 2002.
 Solutions included slowing expansion of the airline or adding smaller aircraft models to serve routes with less traffic.
 The absence of turboprop aircraft in the WestJet fleet was seen as a disadvantage compared to competitor Air Canada.
-In some cases where Air Canada had smaller aircraft, WestJet either avoided the market or had only one daily flight using a Boeing 737, an aircraft much larger than the ones Air Canada used.
-Having more flights on a route than a competitor is a competitive advantage.
+In some cases Air Canada had more frequent flights on smaller aircraft while WestJet either avoided the market or had only one daily flight on a larger Boeing 737 aircraft.

 WestJet made an initial order of 20 Bombardier Q400 NextGen aircraft through a letter of intent on May 1, 2012, which resulted in a conditional order on June 28, 2012.
 A firm order of 20 Q400 NextGen and 25 options was announced on August 1, 2012.
-The ATR-72-600 had been considered, having a lower initial acquisition price and better fuel economy on short flights but slower speed, worse fuel economy on longer flights and slightly less passenger capacity.
+The ATR 72, the 600 series, had been considered, having a lower initial acquisition price and better fuel economy on short flights but slower speed, worse fuel economy on longer flights and slightly less passenger capacity.